trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

         Pushing a large list of predicates down to the data source can compromise performance.
 For optimization in that situation, Trino can compact the large predicates.
-If necessary, adjust the threshold to ensure a balance between performance and pushdown.
+If necessary, adjust the threshold to ensure a balance between performance and predicate pushdown.
       - 100
     * - ``delta.max-outstanding-splits``
       - The target number of buffered splits for each table scan in a query,